I am ashamed to admit that I am yet to throughly explore – nay simply peruse the land I call home.

 It is not that I find it unappealing.
 It’s just that in the grand scheme of things to do and see, Australia has always hovered at the bottom of such lists.
 I won’t deny that there is unmistakable beauty to behold and I am blessed with living a certain lifestyle filled with liberations some sadly only dream of.
 It’s just that in existing here day in and day out, such beauties are obviously lost to me.
-Which is something which can be said for most of us when it comes to dwelling in such habits for extended periods of time.
+Which is something that can be said for most of us when it comes to dwelling in such habits for extended periods of time.
 The magic is seemingly abandoned as the mundane necessities of life become more indispensable.

 When it comes to my state of Victoria, there aren’t exactly copious prominent points of interest that the rest of the world identifies with; unlike our nemesis Sydney.
 Aside from the city of Melbourne there is one other icon; one of unprocessed pulchritude, the Great Ocean Road.
 A purely memorable scenic route which stretches for over 240 kilometres.
 It is an expansive road that covers a wide berth of the western coast of Victoria, promising impeccably incomparable panoramic views of the bay while at times also nestling you comfortably through rainforest and fern tree resplendency.

 While our journey began at Torquay, right on the onset of the road, due to time constraints it abruptly ended at the illustrious Twelve Apostles; a site regarded by many and in my opinion one that should be a natural wonder of the world.
 The Twelve Apostles sit at around the half way mark of the route which concludes at Warrnambool, a town famous for its shipwrecks.